armin-backhaus/phpStorm_test/ArminsTODO.md

 - name for greeting method and put it in abstract class and interface
 - cleanup/refactoring for method getMemberByName and fix test
 - test for add members in group when none breed added
-- ✔️ enhance addMemmber() to avoid multiple times add to group
+- ✔️ enhance addMember() to avoid multiple times add to group
+- write test for addMember() to avoid multiple times add to group
+- write test for sayMyBreed()
+- write test for sayHi()

 ### breed class
+- find path of name
-- ✔️ change sayHi() into common method for individual greeting for Breeds (in AbstractBreed.php)
+- ⏰ change sayHi() into common method for individual greeting for Breeds (in AbstractBreed.php)
 - ✔️ remove old greeting methods (sayXXX) from index.php and from classes